 The license plates of a deceased person’s vehicle should be turned in with the driver’s license, along with a certified or notarized copy of the death certificate and a cover letter.
 You may return the license plates to the DMV or mail the plates in.
 Consult with the state’s DMV office for the mailing address or further information on how to return the plates.

 The DMV also issues handicap placards that can be hung on the rearview mirror to park in disabled spots.
-If you return the deceased person’s driver’s license and the vehicle’s license plates, you could also send the handicap placard back.
+If you return the deceased person’s driver’s license and the vehicle’s license plates, you should also return the handicap placard.

-To cancel auto insurance, call the carrier to notify them.
+To cancel auto insurance, call the carrier or the deceased’s insurance agent to notify them.
 They will likely request that you fax or email them a copy of the death certificate before canceling the policy.

 Car loans or leases

 A car loan is not forgiven upon death.
 The balance will have to be settled from the estate’s funds.
 You may be able to take over the lease or loan if you contact the lender with documentation showing you are the beneficiary, although whether it is permissible depends on the lender and state laws.

 As mentioned, not all states require someone to cancel a driver’s license on behalf of the deceased.
 Certain states receive notifications of drivers who have passed from their vital records department and process the cancellation automatically.
 The states below provide additional information about how to terminate a license after death:

 - North Carolina

 - North Dakota

 Letha Sgritta McDowell, CELA, CAP, Certified Elder Law Attorney, President-elect of the National Association of Elder Law Attorneys (NAELA)